joshbegley/nyt-latest/README.md

 `At an industry presentation about dangerous “forever chemicals,” lawyers predicted a wave of lawsuits that could dwarf asbestos litigation, audio from the event revealed.`\
 https://nytimes.com/2024/05/28/climate/pfas-forever-chemicals-industry-lawsuits.html

-**More Palestinians were fleeing Rafah after ‘a bloody and very difficult night.’**\
+**More Palestinians were leaving Rafah after ‘a bloody and very difficult night.’**\
 `By Hiba Yazbek`\
 https://nytimes.com/live/2024/05/28/world/israel-gaza-war-hamas-rafah/more-palestinians-were-fleeing-rafah-after-a-bloody-and-very-difficult-night